M.A. Psychology, Oxford. McKinsey Alum. Founder & Editor at TAoL.

-Note: This How to Win Friends and Influence People summary is part of an ongoing project to summarise The 70 Best Books on Communication.
+Note: This How to Win Friends and Influence People Summary summary is part of an ongoing project to summarise the Best Communication Books and Best Self Help Books of all time.

-How to Win Friends and Influence People Review
+How to Win Friends and Influence People Summary Review

 Dale Carnegie’s How to Win Friends and Influence People is a treasure trove of practical tips for building better relationships.